andrewtakeshi/bmi/icinga.d/initial/README.md

 # Icinga2/Icinga Web 2 Setup Guide

-This guide was made assuming a clean install of CentOS 7.
+This guide was made assuming a clean install of CentOS 7 and the use of firewalld instead of iptables.
 Instructions for other distros are available online; here are some of the better resources I was able to find.

 - [Official Icinga Installation Guide](https://icinga.com/docs/icinga2/latest/doc/02-installation/)
 - [Debian/Ubuntu (Computing for Geeks)](https://computingforgeeks.com/how-to-install-icinga2-monitoring-tool-on-ubuntu-18-04-lts/)